 And this requires a thorough understanding of form, conflict, expectation, and how all of these must come out of character.

-Here to help are you with that are Joshua Corin and Chantelle Aimée Osman—both accomplished authors and editors, and both of them ready to help you take your ideas from vision to revision.
+Here to help are you with that are acclaimed author Joshua Corin, and editor/consultant Chantelle Aimée Osman of 22 Literary.
+They're both accomplished authors and editors, and both of them ready to help you take your ideas from vision to revision.

 This workshop will examine the fundamentals of a story, including: plot, point of view, setting, character, dialogue, as well as what to do after writing “the end”—including the top mistakes that editors find and correct in author’s manuscripts, from grammar to dialogue, giving you the edge toward producing a polished, finished manuscript.